St Mary's College, Adelaide

 St Mary's College is a private Catholic primary and secondary school for girls located in the "square mile" of the city of Adelaide, South Australia.

 History

 At the request of Laurence Sheil, then the Bishop of Adelaide, St Mary's College was initiated by the Dominican Sisters, who arrived from the Dominican Convent in Cabra, Ireland, as missionaries.
 The foundation stone was laid in 1868.
 The Sisters of St Joseph of the Sacred Heart provided primary education for students from the lower socioeconomic status, while the Dominican Sisters took responsibility for middle-class girls from both Catholic and other religious backgrounds whose parents could afford post-primary education.

-It is the oldest continuously running all-girl's school in South Australia; originally located in cottages on West Terrace and Franklin Street, with the convent and chapel from when the nuns first established the school is still there today.
+It is the oldest continuously running all-girls' school in South Australia; originally located in cottages on West Terrace and Franklin Street, with the convent and chapel from when the nuns first established the school is still there today.

 Academics

 In 2021, over 800 girls attended the school in classes from Reception (age 5) to year 12 (age 17–18).